Managing FX Risk in The Commodities Sector: Case Study

 Currency exposure profile

-Like much of the commodity trading market, most of the business they do is in US dollars, which means they buy and sell in USD.
+Like much of the commodity trading market, most of the business they did was in US dollars, which meant they bought and sold in USD, while their profits needed to be repatriated into Canadian dollars.

 Payment terms and timing risk